willstepp/writings/sanctum-kthadras/sk.notes.md

 * The man in the room is not some symbol for drug abuse or ‘the man’ as in a pusher.
 But there is a relationship between them.
 Drugs are not a means within themselves, they are used to fill some deeper hole.
 The man is interested in this void that is growing within Abbie.

+* Abigail's story: April - June, Will's story: January - March This will give a space of 6 months between their working at the same place

 ### Writing